Army Software Factory

 Due to the confidential nature of the projects I worked on at the Army Software Factory, I can’t display images and I can only describe them on a high level.
 But here’s a summary of my experience and some project highlights:

-For the past 2 and a half years I’ve been a Product Design Consultant for the Army Software Factory.
+For almost 3 years I’ve been a Senior Product Design Consultant for the Army Software Factory.
 I mentor new designers during the first 6 months of their work on a real-world Army application.
 I've worked on 7 applications so far, across multiple platforms and audiences.
-I traveled to Army bases with small teams numerous times to conduct in-person user interviews and usability tests.
-I taught the principles of lean and agile while working on fast build-measure-learn cycles, facilitated synthesis and brainstorming sessions, presented mock-ups and prototypes to users and stakeholders, and continued delivering improvements based on user feedback after the initial lean release.
+I travel to Army bases with small teams to conduct in-person user interviews and usability tests.
+I teach the principles of lean and agile while working on fast build-measure-learn cycles, facilitate synthesis and brainstorming sessions, present mock-ups and prototypes to users and stakeholders, and continue delivering improvements based on user feedback after the initial lean release.

 A responsive web app helping soldiers choose their best course of action based on their answers to a series of questions.